gyaneshvar/Openwsman/README.md

 							OR
 							C:\Windows\SysWOW64  If your system has 64 bit os

 ################################## Quick Jar Test SET-UP ####################################

 To Quick Test :

  Import OpenwsJarTest as existing project in Eclipse.

+		1. If you have 64 bit jdk installed then copy openwsman-2.2.7\bindings\out\x64\openwsmanclient.jar to OpenwsJarTest\lib folder.
+		  OR
+		   If you have 32 bit jdk installed then copy openwsman-2.2.7\bindings\out\win32\openwsmanclient.jar to OpenwsJarTest\lib folder.

-		 Open identify.java modify the username password and IP,Port , then run.
+		2. Open identify.java modify the username password and IP,Port , then run.

 Output should be :
 				<?xml version="1.0"?>